-Call for Nominations: 2019 Comparative Democratization Section Awards
+Call for Nominations: 2020 Democracy and Autocracy Section Awards

-The Comparative Democratization Section will present five awards for scholarly work at the 2019 APSA annual meeting: the Linz Prize for Best Dissertation, and the Best Book, Best Article, Best Field Work, and Best Paper prizes.
+The Democracy and Autocracy Section will present five awards for scholarly work at the 2020 APSA annual meeting: the Linz Prize for Best Dissertation, and the Best Book, Best Article, Best Field Work, and Best Paper prizes.
 Members are strongly encouraged to submit nominations (self-nominations are allowed for some of the awards, see below) to the appropriate committees listed below.
 Please forward this information to colleagues and graduate students.
 Please note the eligibility criteria, deadlines for submissions, and materials that must accompany nominations; direct queries to the committee chairs.

 Award Title: Juan Linz Prize for Best Dissertation in the Comparative Study of Democracy

 Award Description: Given for the best dissertation on democratization and/or the development and dynamics of democracy and authoritarianism completed and accepted in the two calendar years immediately prior to the 2020 APSA Annual Meeting (i.e., 2018 or 2019).
 The prize can be awarded to analyses of individual country cases as long as they are clearly cast in a comparative perspective.
 An emailed copy of the dissertation, accompanied by a letter of support from a member of the dissertation committee, should be sent to each member of the prize selection committee by March 31, 2020.

 Single-authored or co-authored articles focusing on democratization and/or the development and dynamics of democracy and authoritarianism, published in print in 2019 are eligible.
 Nominations and self-nominations are encouraged.
 Copies of the article should be sent by email to each of the committee members by March 31, 2020.

 Chair: Alberto Simpser, ITAM (firstname.lastname@example.org)